F5, Inc.: Acopia Networks, Inc.

+LineRate Systems, Inc.

+In February 2013, F5 Networks acquired LineRate Systems, a developer of software-defined networking (SDN) services, to enhance its application-layer intelligence within software-defined data centers.
+This acquisition provided F5 with access to LineRate's layer 7+ networking services technology, intellectual property, and engineering talent.
+The company says that the integration of LineRate's programmable network capabilities bolstered F5's efforts to extend its market leadership in SDN services.

+Defense.Net, Inc.

+In May 2014, F5, Inc. (then F5 Networks, Inc.) announced it had acquired Defense.Net, Inc., a company offering cloud-based DDoS mitigation services.
+The Defense.Net product would later become F5 Silverline.
+As of December 2022, the Silverline brand was retired, and the managed service offerings Silverline offered were merged into the F5 Distributed Cloud Services product portfolio.

 NGINX, Inc.

-In March 2019, F5 acquired NGINX, Inc., the company responsible for widely used open-source web server software, for $670 million.
+In March 2019, F5 acquired NGINX, Inc., a company responsible for widely used open-source web server software, for $670 million.

+On 18 January 2022, original NGINX developer Igor Sysoev left F5, Inc. Later on, forks maintaining open-source licenses such as Angie and freenginx started being developed.
+Igor Sysoev is not actively involved in this project.

 Shape Security, Inc.

-In January 2020, F5 acquired Shape Security, Inc., an artificial intelligence-based bot detection company, for $1 billion.
-It also sells products to protect applications against fraud.
-The previous Shape Security-branded solutions are now included in F5 Distributed Cloud Services.
+In January 2020, F5 acquired Shape Security, Inc., an AI-based bot detection company, for $1 billion.
+F5 Networks then used the acquisition to introduce a new fraud detection engine.

 Volterra, Inc.

-In January 2021, F5 acquired Volterra, Inc., an edge networking company, for $500 million.
-It sells SaaS security services.
-The previous Volterra-branded solutions are now included in F5 Distributed Cloud Services.
+In January 2021, F5 acquired Volterra, Inc., an edge networking company that sells SaaS security services, for $500 million.
+The previously Volterra-branded products were incorporated into F5 Distributed Cloud Services, as of 2022.

 Threat Stack, Inc.

 In October 2021, F5 acquired Threat Stack, Inc., a Boston cloud computing security startup company for a reported $68 million.
-As of December 15, 2022, the previous Threat Stack offering has been rolled into the F5 Distributed Cloud platform as the Application Infrastructure Protection feature.
+As of December 15, 2022, the previous Threat Stack offering has been rolled into the F5 Distributed Cloud platform.

 Lilac Cloud, Inc.

-In January 2023, F5 announced they had entered into an agreement to purchase Lilac Cloud, an application services delivery provider.
-Lilac Cloud was F5's CDN provider for their Distributed Cloud Services solution.
+In January 2023, F5 announced it had entered into an agreement to purchase Lilac Cloud, an application services delivery provider.
+Lilac Cloud, based in Cupertino, California, was F5's CDN provider for its Distributed Cloud Services.
 The entire Lilac Cloud offering will be rolled into the overall F5 Distributed Cloud Services product line.

+Suborbital Software Systems, Inc.

+In July 2023, Suborbital Software Systems, Inc., a technology startup that aimed to build cloud-native platforms on WebAssembly, announced it had been acquired by F5, Inc. The details of this acquisition were not disclosed due to the small nature of Suborbital's operations.
+The entire Suborbital product will be used within the F5 Distributed Cloud Services product line.

+Wib Security, Inc.

+In February 2024 at AppWorld, F5's application security and delivery conference in San Jose, California, F5 announced it had acquired Wib: an API security company based in Tel Aviv, Israel, focused on vulnerability detection and observability in application development.
+The financial details of the Wib acquisition were not disclosed.
+As of February 2024, F5 was adding the Wib API intellectual property to the F5 Distributed Cloud Services product line.